Construction Management - A.A.S. Degree (Career)

 Construction management occupations have an expected growth of 11 percent nationally and 10 percent locally from 2016–2026, according to the U.S. Bureau of Labor Statistics.
 In Maryland, the average annual salary for construction managers is $107,700, higher than the national median pay, with median averages for entry-level wages standing at $64,800 per year.

 As demand continues to increase and workers retire or transfer to other positions, newly trained construction managers will be needed to handle an increased workload.

-HCC offers three unique options for students to prepare for success in architectural, engineering, project management, or general contracting jobs.
+HCC offers different paths for students to prepare for success in architectural, engineering, project management, or general contracting jobs.

 Visit the Technology instructional area for more information and related programs.

 Hi!
 We would be happy to share more information about our programs.